Mrfrey14/salesforceDev/How-to-Setup-Jest-for-LWC-Testing.md

 6) Create tests in the \_\_tests\_\_ folder and name them [fileYouAreTesting].test.js

+7) Use the cli command npm run test:unit to run tests inside your \_\_tests\_\_ folders

-7) Use the cli command npm run test:unit:watch to have jest automatically run tests when they get updated
+       a) Use the command npm run test:unit:watch to have jest automatically run tests when they get updated.

 [More info on sfdx-lwc-jest here](https://github.com/salesforce/sfdx-lwc-jest)